Home > American Destinations > Mexico > Taking a Tour of Palenque from Villahermosa: What to Expect

 Temple of the Sun

-The Temple of the Sun is the lowest of the three temples to the ground and represents a solar deity associated with warfare and the underworld.
+The lowest of the three temples, associated with a solar deity connected to warfare and the underworld.

 The Temple of the Sun